xxx/lpc-rs/doc/efun/call_out.md

 Call a function after a delay, and possibly repeating on a regular interval.

-If `seconds_delay` is 0 or negative, the function will be called immediately upon completion of the current function.
+If `seconds_delay` is 0 or negative, the function will be immediately prioritized for calling when the current Task yields.

 If `seconds_repeat` is positive, the function will be called repeatedly at that interval, after the initial delay.